richardbiely/gaia-ecs/README.md

 Among the most prominent ones those are:
 * scheduler - a system that would allow parallel execution of all systems by default, work stealing, and an easy setup of dependencies
 * scenes - a way to serialize the state of chunks or entire worlds
+* scripting - expose low-level structures of the framework so it can be implemented by various other languages including scripting ones
 * debugger - an editor that would give one an overview of worlds created by the framework (number of entities, chunk fragmentation, systems running, etc.)

 # Contributions